 How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

-Anxiety and depression can affect every part of life—your relationships, sleep, motivation, work performance, and overall sense of well-being.
-Even in a place like Boulder, CO, where wellness and outdoor living are highly valued, many individuals quietly struggle with persistent worry, overwhelming stress, sadness, or emotional exhaustion.
+Anxiety and depression touch every part of life -- relationships, sleep, motivation, work performance, and your overall sense of well-being.
+Even in a place like Boulder, CO, where wellness and outdoor living are central to the culture, many people quietly carry persistent worry, overwhelming stress, sadness, or emotional exhaustion.

 The good news is that anxiety and depression are highly treatable, and one of the most effective, research-backed approaches available is Cognitive Behavioral Therapy (CBT).